NoahT/DFT/README.md

 ## Contributions

 Given the limited scope of this project, contributions are currently discouraged.
 However, if there exists any noteable issues that contradict this bot's intended functionality, please raise a [new issue](https://github.com/NoahT/postTrend-reddit/issues), which will be handled on a case-by-case basis.

+## License

+This project served as more of a learning experience than anything.
+As such, the source code operates under the Unilicense.
+More information can be found [here](https://unlicense.org/).